Dinesh01234/TicTacToe/README.md

 # TicTacToe Game
 A simple, interactive Tic Tac Toe game built using HTML, CSS, and JavaScript.

-![Tic Tac Toe game] (image.png)
 ## Features
 - Two-player game with alternating turns.
 - Dynamic UI with color-coded players.
-- Displays winner or tie outcome.
+- Displays the winner or tie outcome.
 - Responsive design for a smooth user experience.
-- Reset button to restart the game.
+- The reset button to restart the game.

 ## Installation
 - Clone the repository: